 The truth is, not every sale of properties is considered capital gain.

 If you’re a flipper, buy a property, renovate it, flip it for a profit, you’re considered owning a business of flipping properties.
 Profit is considered income, 100% taxable.

 If you don’t know already, the highest personal marginal tax rate in Ontario is 54%.
 You may think you make $100K, $50K is taxable and you’re only liable for $25K of taxes.
 But if you flip a property, $100K is taxable and chances are, you owe $54K of taxes from the sale of this property.
 Not good!

 Talk to an accountant that’s familiar with real estate investing so they can advise you on a proper structure to minimize tax before you purchase the property for a flip.

 If you are those hustlers that do real estate wholesaling, wholesaling is also considered business income.
 100% taxable.

 If the wholesale fees you earn is over $30K, you will have HST exposure.

 If you sold a primary residence, you are required to report the sale of the property.

 If you intend to “flip” a house, claiming that you’re moving into the property and reporting it as a sale of primary residence will not cut it.

-If you buy an old house, tear it down, and build a new house with the intention to sell it for a quick profit, you cannot claim this property as your primary residence and not pay tax on it, unfortunately.
+If you buy an old house, tear it down, and build a new house with the intention to sell it for a quick cash profit with somewhere like The Buy Guys, you cannot claim this property as your primary residence and not pay tax on it, unfortunately.